 Overview

-- and a Defender, who responds to it.
+- a Defender, who responds to it,

-When to use an Adversarial Dispute
+When to use an adversarial dispute

 Adversarial disputes are suitable when:- responsibility or fault is contested,